280 W River Park Dr Suite 110 Provo, Utah 84604

 Functional Systems

-Each functional system measures specific brain regions that should be activated during that task, and the communication between each of the measured brain regions.
-The brain regions and the intercommunication of these regions are measured to ensure that there is adequate blood flow to carry out these specific functions that your brain uses on a daily basis.
+Each functional system measures a set of specific brain regions that should be activated during that task, and the integrity of the connections between those regions.
+The brain regions and the connections are measured to ensure that neurons are responding correctly and triggering blood flow correctly to carry out the demands that are placed on the normal healthy brain.

 fNCI provides valuable insights to understand each patient’s brain.
-When we can see where the brain is compensating or not enough blood we can target specific treatments to significantly improve the way their brain functions.
+When we can see where the brain is underperforming in some areas, or overperforming in other areas to make up for it, we can target specific treatments to significantly restore the balanced sort of functioning seen in healthy brains.

 Inter-Region Communication